Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Color**: Not changeable

 Notes: When the agent enters the hot zone, reward decrement is accelerated by a factor of 10 compared to time alone.
 If a `DeathZone` and a `HotZone` overlap, `DeathZone` prevails.

+### 'Bounce' Valenced Objects

+Every valenced object (rewards) has a physics-enabled version called Bounce (e.g. GoodGoalBounce), which has an initial velocity at the start of an episode.
+Furthermore, the objects have gravity enabled which allows them to bounce off the walls and other objects (hence the name).

 ## Dispensers